 What to order: A shakerato—espresso brewed in an Aeropress then shaken over ice with sugar for a smooth, frothy drink.

 2. Tazza d’Oro, Rome

 Espresso lovers need to make a pit stop at this beloved coffee shop in Rome, where the aroma of freshly brewed espresso and a long line is testament to its quality.
-Tazza d’Oro is located steps away from the Parthenon, making it ideal for refueling with caffeine and flaky pastries after your sightseeing.
+Tazza d’Oro is located steps away from the Parthenon, making it an ideal spot for refueling with caffeine and flaky pastries after your sightseeing.

 3. 3FE, Dublin

 Named for “Third floor espresso,” 3FE is the brainchild of Colin Harmon, a four-time Irish Barista Championship winner whose move from financial investor to world-renowned barista brought gourmet coffee to Ireland.
-3FE has grown into a roastery that supplies ground coffee throughout most of Ireland, while offering plenty of opportunities for coffee-lovers to get their fix and learn more about the brewing process.
-You can take classes, pick up bags of freshly ground coffee to bring home or sit in the cafe to enjoy a meal as expertly thought-out as the coffee.
+3FE has grown into a roastery that supplies ground coffee to most of Ireland, while offering plenty of opportunities for coffee-lovers to get their fix and learn more about the brewing process.
+You can take classes, pick up bags of freshly ground coffee to bring home, or sit in the cafe to enjoy a meal as expertly thought-out as the coffee.

-What to order: The trio from their tasting menu, which lets you choose a coffee and sample it brewed as an espresso, filter and macchiato.
+What to order: The trio from their tasting menu, which lets you choose a coffee and sample it brewed as an espresso, filter, and macchiato.